Gunner Olszewski: 2023 season

 On October 23, 2023, the New York Giants signed Olszewski to their practice squad, and promoted to the active roster five days later.
 In Week 17 against the Los Angeles Rams, Olszewski returned a punt 94 yards for a touchdown.
 At first it was reported that he had broken the club record set by Amani Toomer.
 However, research revealed that the record of 95 yards set by Al Bloodgood on September 30, 1928, still stands.

 2024 season

 On March 11, 2024, Olszewski re-signed with the Giants.
 He suffered a groin injury before Week 1 and was placed on injured reserve on September 14.

 2025 season

 On July 29, 2025, Olszewski re-signed with the Giants.
 On September 21, following an injury to placekicker Graham Gano during a Week 3 match-up against the Kansas City Chiefs, Olszewski stood in at the position of holder during a PAT attempt in place of punter Jamie Gillan, who replaced Gano as kicker.
 During a 34–24 loss to the San Francisco 49ers, Olszewski caught a 24-yard touchdown on his first catch and target of the season, his first receiving touchdown since 2020.
+In a 34–27 loss to the Detroit Lions, he threw his first career pass to Jameis Winston on a trick play, resulting in a 33-yard touchdown.
+In a 33–15 loss to the New England Patriots, Olszewski left the game with a concussion after being tackled on a kickoff return.
+The tackle caused a fumble, which the Patriots recovered, and was severe enough that it knocked some of the paint and part of the decal on his helmet.
+In week 18 against the Dallas Cowboys, Olszewski led the Giants with 8 catches for 102 yards, almost half of his career yardage total up to that point.

+2026 season

+On March 6, 2026, Olszewski re-signed with the Giants.
+On June 1, the Giants placed him on injured reserve after he suffered a torn Achilles during OTAs.